splunk-soar-connectors/microsoftdefenderforendpoint/manual_readme_content.md

-## Configure the Windows Defender ATP SOAR app's asset
+## Configure the Microsoft Defender for Endpoint SOAR app's asset

 When creating an asset for the app,